zacker-222/Automatic-Birthday-Wisher-via-Sms/README.md

-# whatsapp-autoreply
+# Automatic-Birthday-Wisher-via-Sms
-Auto reply using whatsapp web and selenium
+Automatically send wished to your friends using way2sms.
-The Chatbot is used to generate the replies.
+Deploy Your Script to heroku to keep it running.